-‘Alaska: The Last Frontier’ Stars Atz, Atz Lee, And Nikos Kilcher Join Jewel On Handmade Holiday Tour
+‘Alaska: The Last Frontier’ Stars Atz, Atz Lee, And Nikos Kilcher Join Jewel On ‘Handmade Holiday Tour’

-Fans of Alaska: The Last Frontier are thrilled to discover that singer Jewel is going back home, and will once again be visiting her family on the popular Discovery show this season.
+Fans of Alaska: The Last Frontier are thrilled to discover that singer Jewel is going back home and will once again be visiting her family on the popular Discovery show this season.

-Jewel’s father, Atz Kilcher and two brothers, Atz Lee, And Nikos Kilcher are heading out on the road with Jewel for a cozy, holiday-themed music tour.
+Jewel’s father Atz Kilcher and two brothers, Atz Lee and Nikos Kilcher, are heading out on the road with Jewel for a cozy, holiday-themed music tour.

 Fans of Alaska: The Last Frontier may already know that the show’s theme song is sung by Jewel and her father, Atz.
 Jewel and her brother Atz Lee used to do a lot of shows in public.
 Atz Lee once considered a singing career before moving back to the Kilcher homestead.